TITLE

 because the percentage of lactose and MCC retained is the highest.

-2. What other method can you use to determine the size of particle?
+2. What other method can you use

 The other methods to determine the size of particle include LA - 960 laser diffraction technique, SZ - 100 dynamic light scattering technique, PSA300 and CAMSIZER image analysis technique, microscopy, sedimentation, optical and electrical sensing zone method.